meditationstuff/protocol_1/index.md

 * long run phenomenological separation / independence /  untangling (in the positive sense)
 * \[cf. interdependence, etc., etc.] (in the buddhist sense)

+\*

+* quasi-spatial, non-triangulate-able / counterintuitively minimally- or non-conceiveable except (sometimes! maybe!) exhaustive process of elimination
+* surprising that there's a "there" "there" [sic]

 [<a href="#109a7h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]